rug-oop-2024/oop-24-25-final-project-group-37-max-arthur/README.md

+# Welcome to our AutoML library

+To run the application type:

+`streamlit run app/Welcome.py`

+You will be met with a custom welcome page and have acess to an instructions page.
+Our __HTML Docs__ are under `docs/_build/html`.

+We also prepared three use-cases:

+- A regression usecase for *LINK HERE*
+- A classification use case for *LINK HERE*
+- A classification use case for training on the popular digit classification dataset MNIST.
+As our model as the capability to turn pictures into datasets, you can have the model predict based on uploaded pictures after training. *LINK SOMEHWERE HERE*

 # AutOOP your first AutoML library

 🎉🥳 Congratulations on making it to this final project!
 We are excited to see what you can do.